KevinKuo41/Default_Prediction_On_LendingClub_NeuralNets/03_Feature_Engineering/README.md

 #### - For categorical features, we conduct label encoding to convert categories into numbers since we will not implement linear models.<br>

 ## (6) Data Scaling:
-#### - For Neural Network Models, standardising the features with a Mean of 0 and a Standard Deviation of 1 will significantly improve the models’ learning process.<br>
+#### - For Neural Network Models, standardising the features with a Mean of 0 and a Standard Deviation of 1 would significantly improve the models’ learning process.
+Thus, we did it for all features (Including Numerical features & Categorical features, since the standardisation would not affect which categories a sample is sorted into but just the label value of categories in categorical features.
+The label value is just a tag, so it doesn't affect the result.). <br>

 ## After the entire process, we have **42** distinctive features in total.